killtheliterate/dotvim/README.md

 * For learning about SnipMate --> http://bit.ly/12PVeJv
 * Using a forked version of SnipMate.
 See --> http://bit.ly/WbckOj
 * Ctrl-w is awesome
+* Check into https://drupal.org/node/1389448 to see drupalvim stuff

 #### Todo
 * E486: Pattern not found: 666 --> can't open splits